electrode-io/module-dev/README.md

 ## [eslint] Support

-To add [eslint] support, run `npx clap eslint`, and then run `npm install` again.
+If you didn't bootstrap your project with [eslint] support, you can always add it later by running `npx clap eslint`, and then `npm install`.

+You can also invoke the linting task with `npx clap lint`

 The build task `check` will run linting also.
 You can invoke it with `npx clap check`.

-You can also invoke just the linting task with `npx clap lint`

 If you need to disable certain eslint rules for a specific source file, you can add the following comment to the top of your file.